AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: ( ) Architecture

-To avoid the high latency (tens of microseconds) to flush private caches (i.e., L1D and L2) to power-gate them, \tech instead keeps them in a non-power-gated area (see \autoref{fig:skx_ufpg}) when transitioning to C6A.
-This choice has two consequences: first, \tech needs to employ other power-saving techniques to reduce the impact of not power-gating the cache domain; second, a core in C6A state still needs to serve requests coming from the coherence protocol~\cite{molka2009memory,hackenberg2009comparing}.
+To avoid the high latency (tens of microseconds) to flush private caches (i.e., L1D and L2) \hj{in order} to power-gate them, \tech instead keeps them power-ungated (see~\autoref{fig:skx_ufpg}) when transitioning to C6A.
+This has two design implications: first, \tech needs to employ other power-saving techniques to reduce the power of the cache domain; and second, a core in C6A state still needs to serve \hj{coherence} requests (i.e., snoops) ~\cite{molka2009memory,hackenberg2009comparing}.

-\tech employs two key techniques to reduce the power consumption of the non-power-gated private cache domain.
-First, unless a coherency request is being served, \tech keeps this domain clock-gated to save its dynamic power.
-Second, \tech leverages the \emph{cache sleep-mode} technique~\cite{huang2013energy,flautner2002drowsy,chen201322nm,rusu20145,rusu201422}, which adds sleep transistors to the SRAM array of private caches.
+\tech employs two key techniques to reduce the power \hj{consumption} of the power-ungated private cache domain.
+First, unless a \hj{coherence} request is being served, \tech keeps this domain clock-gated to save its dynamic power.
+Second, \tech leverages the \emph{cache sleep-mode} technique~\cite{huang2013energy,flautner2002drowsy,chen201322nm,rusu20145,rusu201422}, which adds sleep transistors to the SRAM \hj{arrays} of private caches.
 These sleep transistors reduce the SRAM array's supply voltage to the lowest level that can safely retain the SRAM content while significantly reducing leakage power.

-Since private caches are not flushed when a core enters C6A, \tech must allow the core \ho{to} respond to snoop requests coming from the coherency protocol~\cite{gough2015cpu,haj2018power,rotem2011power}.
-To do so, \tech keeps the logic required to handle cache snoops in the non-power-gated (but clock-gated) domain together with the private caches.
-Additionally, it utilizes minimal logic (\emph{same logic used in C1}) to detect incoming snoop requests in an always-active (i.e., not power- or clock- gated) domain.
-As soon as this minimal logic detects incoming snoop traffic, it temporarily increases the SRAM array voltage through the sleep transistors and reactivates the clock to the private caches for the time required to respond to the snoop requests.
+Since private caches are not flushed when a core enters C6A, \tech must allow the core \ho{to} respond to snoop requests ~\cite{gough2015cpu,haj2018power,rotem2011power}. \tech keeps the logic required to handle cache snoops in the power-ungated (but clock-gated) domain together with the private caches.
+It also \hj{uses} minimal logic (\emph{same logic used in C1}) to detect incoming snoop requests in an always-active (i.e., neither power-\hjj{gated} \hj{nor} clock-gated) domain.
+As soon as this logic detects incoming snoop traffic, it temporarily increases the SRAM array voltage through the sleep transistors and reactivates the clock of the private caches for the time required to respond to snoop requests.